Robbepop/union-fn/README.md

 This crate provides a procedural macro `#[union_fn]` that can be applied to Rust `trait` definitions.

-The macro generates quite a few things which are of interest primarily (but not exclusively) to efficient interpreters that have a high runtime overhead due to their instruction dispatch.
+A `#[union_fn]` can be thought of as a set of polymorphic, parameterized functions that are optimized for data locality and polymorphic calls.

+## Motivation & Idea

-Interpreters usually use a `switch-loop` based instruction dispatch and a simple `enum` to represent the different kinds of instructions.
-The problem is that every instruction dispatch incurs lots of overhead simply by selecting and calling the handler of the instruction.
+Interpreters usually use a `switch-loop` based instruction dispatch where a simple `enum` represents all kinds of different instructions such as `Add` and `Branch`.

-This crate solves one indirection by using a data structure which we call a `union-fn`, however it could have also been called "inline closure" etc. It simply packs the function pointer next to the `union`-packed data.
-This optimizes data locality and removes the need for a jump table.
+Instruction dispatch occurs in between instruction execution and has a lot of overhead when using this form of dispatch via branch table which often is not optimized ideally.

+The `#[union_fn]` macro decreases the dispatch costs down to the minimal by embedding the function pointer to the instruction handling instruction directly into the type next to its function parameters.
+This way there is no need for a branch table and a call dispatch is equal to an indirect function call.

+## Codegen

+The `#[union_fn]` macro primarily generates 2 different types:

+- An enum representation of all trait methods referred to by the trait's identifier.
+    - Useful to inspect, debug and create the different calls.
+    - Accessed via the trait's identifier, e.g. `Foo`.
+    - Each method generates a constructor with the same name and arguments.
+- A type optimized for data locality and polymorphic calls.
+    - Primarily used for actual calling during the compute phase.
+    - Accessed via `<Foo as union_fn::UnionFn>::Opt>` where `Foo` is the trait's identifier.
+    - Each method generates a constructor with the same name and arguments OR;
+      it is possible to convert from the `enum` representation via the `union_fn::IntoOpt` trait.

 ## Example